 Welcome to the instructional series!
 This is the very first post in the series, and is meant to provide an overview of what is to come so that those reading do not find themselves lost or confused.
 Golf instruction can become quite confusing at times if the instructor does not clarify their methods beforehand.

 Is this professional golf instruction??

-As I said, I am not a certified instructor, and have not studied under other famous instructors at any point in my lifetime.
-That being said, I am a scratch (or near scratch) golfer that has been studying the golf swing for just shy of 10 years by now.
-My knowledge has skyrocketed in the last year after reading The Golfing Machine by Homer Kelley, as well as Search for the Perfect Swing by Alastair Cochran and John Stobbs.
-Both of these texts present the golf swing in a highly analytical and theoretical manner, which I have personally tested out in my own golf swing to the following result as of now:
+I played Division 1 Collegiate golf and play to a +1.2 handicap.
+I have studied the golf swing long and hard, and although I don’t claim all-encompassing knowledge of the swing, I think what I have learned can help others looking to improve their games.
+My knowledge has skyrocketed in the last few years after reading The Golfing Machine by Homer Kelley, as well as Search for the Perfect Swing by Alastair Cochran and John Stobbs.
+Both of these texts present the golf swing in a highly analytical manner, which I have personally tested out in my own golf swing.

 With my current knowledge (presented in this instructional series), I can finally say that I have a solid grasp on the golf swing.
 I am able to look at my swing on video when it is not performing correctly, and quickly find the problem area.

 Before understanding the theory behind the golf swing, I found myself frustrated on the range for endless hours trying to change various parts of my swing with little success.